 - BEST REVIEW: “We were so glad that this is available to tourists.
 This is really a big help when you visit.
 This saves you a lot of time exchanging your money [for] Korean Won… Indeed, South Korea is already a card society.
 Even the small-scaled [entrepreneurs] accept this.
 This works like a debit card for tourists.
 They have promotions and [cashback] from time to time.
 I hope in the future, more [WOWPASS] Kiosks will be available everywhere… Also, this works as a [T-Money too,] but you have to recharge it [on T-Money] Kiosks with cash.”

-3. Discover Seoul Pass with T-Money
+4. Mobile Discover Seoul Pass with Climate Card

-- PRICE: Book here starting at $40 (2023 price)
+- PRICE: Book here starting at $34.5

-- WHAT YOU’LL GET: Discover Seoul Pass (card type) for 24, 48, or 72 hours
+- WHAT YOU’LL GET: Discover Seoul Pass (mobile pass) for 72-120 hours & mobile Climate Card

 - PICK-UP LOCATIONS: